winget-run/wingetdotrun/README.md

 - Works with all package versions

 #### Modern design
-- Modern and professional design
+- Modern and professional design.
 - Responsive; works on both desktop and mobile at varying screen sizes.
 - Accessibility; our website works with screen-readers and keyboard-only input.